colour-science/GSoC/2020/GSoC-2020-Project-Ideas.md

 #### Detailed Description

 Performance measurements require the creation of a benchmarking suite that can quantify the improvements.
 [Airspeed Velocity (ASV)](https://asv.readthedocs.io/) is a tool for benchmarking Python packages, used by [scikit-image](https://scikit-image.org/docs/dev/contribute.html#benchmarks) and would be a suitable candidate.
 The benchmark should ensure that basic colour conversions (e.g., CIE XYZ to CIE Lab) run with a good performance when processing large images, e.g. HD1080, UHD resolution.
 At this stage, we are interested in trying out drop-in improvements like CuPy and Bohrium: they offer an almost drop-in Numpy like API.
 They might provide significant performance improvement to the whole library for a minimal amount of work.
-However, we are open to evaluating more manual improvements like re-implementing algorithms in, e.g., OpenCL or Rust.
+However, we are open to evaluating more manual improvements like re-implementing algorithms in, e.g. Cython, Rust or OpenCL.

 #### Initial Steps